xtensor-stack/xtensor/docs/source/builder.rst

   sampled from the exponential random number distribution.
 - ``gamma(shape, alpha, beta)``: generates an expression of the specified shape, containing numbers sampled from the gamma random number distribution.
+- ``weibull(shape, a, b)``: generates an expression of the specified shape, containing numbers sampled from the Weibull random number distribution.

 Meshes
 ------